 BST Accounting Firm in Albany Had A Data Breach

-The Maze ransomware ring has taken extortion to new heights by publicly posting breached data on the Internet and the hackers threaten to fully release of stolen data if the ring’s victims refuse to pay for their files to be unencrypted.
+The Maze ransomware ring has taken extortion to new heights by publicly posting breached data on the Internet and the hackers threaten to fully release stolen data if the ring’s victims refuse to pay for their files to be unencrypted.
 In December 2019, the MAZE ransomware group published online a portion of the 120 GB of data they claimed to have stolen from Southwire.
 BST & Co., a certified public accountancy firm in Albany is listed with about 25 other victims was listed on Maze’s site, with data sets posted that “prove” customer information was stolen from a breach.
-What is most concerning is a delay of reporting
+What is most concerning is a delay in reporting

 The FBI is started issuing U.S. companies warnings last month, in an advisory to the private sector the FBI called for vigilance to combat the so-called Maze ransomware.
 The bureau said Maze began hitting U.S. companies and organizations in November of 2019.